Area residents named to Iowa Western’s Fall 2019 President’s Honor Roll

-Iowa Western Community College in Council Bluffs announced that approximately 650 students have been named to the President’s Honor Roll due to their academic achievement during the 2019 fall term.
+Iowa Western Community College announced that approximately 650 students have been named to the President’s Honor Roll due to their academic achievement during the 2019 fall term.

 Students named to the President’s Honor Roll must be carrying at least 12 academic credit hours and attain a grade point average of at least 3.5 on a scale of 4.0.